Child addicts at heart of Indonesia anti-smoking suit

 And it is getting more popular as the economy grows.
 In 1995, one in four Indonesians smoked.
 Fifteen years later it had risen to one in three.

-That in turn has tempted international tobacco firms to join the hugely profitable home-grown ones such as Gudang Garam, P T Djarum and Hanjaya Mandala Sampoerna, which is now part of Philip Morris International.
+That in turn has tempted international tobacco firms to join the hugely profitable home-grown ones such as Gudang Garam (GGRM.JK), P T Djarum and Hanjaya Mandala Sampoerna (HMSP.JK), which is now part of Philip Morris International (PM.N).

 The government even gives tax incentives for the manufacture of hand-rolled cigarettes because it provides such a major source of employment in east Java where the local firms congregate.